 Please note that all use cases that contain a hyperlink (in their respective tables) are detailed on their own Confluence page - as follows:

-- Roles;

-- Depiction;

-- Description;

-- Sequence diagram.
+- Roles; - Depiction of legal relations, prerequisite registration and use case interaction; - Description of prerequisites and use case interaction; - · Sequence diagram.

 1. M2M service provision